hartwigmedical/actin/algo/README.md

 - In case X = 0, 1 or 2, all names corresponding to 'source = Questionnaire' are included (also if 'grade' is unknown), since toxicities are only noted in questionnaire when grade => 2.
 In case X = 3 or 4, the evaluation resolves to `UNDETERMINED` if there are names for which grade is not specified.
 - (TODO) In case X = 2, 3 or 4, and source is not Questionnaire: ignore the toxicity if the name of the toxicity is also indicated as a complication
-- (TODO) For all EHR toxicities, only include the most recent toxicity examination for evaluation
+- For all EHR toxicities, only the most recent toxicity examination per toxicity is considered for evaluation.
 - (TODO) Resolve to `WARN` in case EHR toxicity leads to `PASS`, without presence of Questionnaire toxicity with the same name

 ##### Rules related to vital function / body weight measurements